mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/legacy-apis/fallback-offers/update.md

 | `op` | The operation call used to define the action needed to update the connection.
 Operations include: `add`, `replace`, and `remove`. |
 | `path` | The path of the parameter to be updated. |
 | `value` | The new value you want to update your parameter with. |
-ens35577 marked this conversation as resolved.
-Show resolved

 **Response**